DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

 **Add the VPN connection to the network manager**

-        # will create the gnome network manager connection for your Azure VM
+        # will create the gnome network manager connection for your Azure VPN
         subt cloud terraform mkvpn -n

 - See the "Create a VPN Connection" and "Destroy an existing VPN Connection" below for VPN maintenance.